paunik/ScrollMagic/Home.md

 # Learning ScrollMagic

-Welcome to the ScrollMagic learning ressource.
+Welcome to the ScrollMagic learning resource.
 Please use the menu on the right to navigate.

 ***